Allied prisoners of war of Japan: Number of POWs and mortality rate

 The above estimates have been described as conservative; higher estimates have been offered (for example for the American troops, as high as 40%).
 Werner Gruhl's estimate for Western prisoners from the above six countries is slightly higher, at 145,200 POWs, with a fatality rate of 29% (41,600 dead).
 The fatality rate for Western Allied POWs held by the Japanese as estimated by Gruhl was over seven times higher than the 4% death rate for POWs from the same countries held by the Germans (or six times, if using the lower estimates by Tanaka).

 The treatment of non-Western POWs (Chinese, Indian, Filipino) was generally described as worse; many Chinese POWs were simply executed after capture (the lucky ones were conscripted into Japanese forces).

 In 2017 Werner Gruhl noted that there is a wide range of estimates regarding Chinese POWs made by different scholars (as late as 2016, some scholars like Christian Gerlach claimed that the total number of Chinese POWs who died in Japanese custody is unknown), Gruhl presented his own estimate that Japanese took about 750,000 Chinese POWs, out of which 267,000 survived the war (the death rate for this estimate would be ~65%).
-A few years earlier, in 2011, R. J. Rummel noted that the liteature on the subject estimates the number of Chinese POWs at half a million, and their fatalities as ranging from 267,000 to as many as a million; proposing a middle-range estimate of 400,000 dead (with, therefore, the lowest possible estimatef or the death rate of POWs being at ~80% for the half a million prisoners, less if the number of prisoners is revised upward).
+A few years earlier, in 2011, R. J. Rummel noted that the literature on the subject estimates the number of Chinese POWs at half a million, and their fatalities as ranging from 267,000 to as many as a million; proposing a middle-range estimate of 400,000 dead (with, therefore, the lowest possible estimate or the death rate of POWs being at ~80% for the half a million prisoners, less if the number of prisoners is revised upward).